ydnaod/mastermind/README.md

 1. Using your terminal, navigate to a directory where you want to clone the repo.
 2. Run `'git clone https://github.com/ydnaod/mastermind.git'`.
-3. Run `'cd mastermind'` to change into the correct directory.
+3. Run `'cd mastermind'` to change into the project directory.
 3. Run `'npm install'`.
 4. Run `'npm start'`.
 5. This should run the game in your browser at 'http://localhost:3000/'.